mr-nart/Kingmaker/NPCs/Jaethal.md

 >One of the adventurers called upon for the expeditions into the [[Stolen Lands]].

 ## Traits
 Extremely pale skin, raven black hair.
 Very reserved and pensive.
-Wears a dark robe and *carries a wrapped bundle?*
+Wears a dark robe and wields a large scythe.

 ## Motivations
 Seeks to create "a place where one can make a home for themselves and be left alone."